jeffboichuk/ice-marketing/midterm-project-outline.md

 #### Action Plan {-}
 Having made your decision, your final objective is to develop an action plan that covers relevant elements of the marketing mix (e.g., product, price, promotion, and place) seamlessly and concretely.
+One of the most effective ways to create a concrete action plan is to include mock ups for executions (e.g., social media posts).
 Completing this objective well is important because clients need to understand what has to be done (i.e., by who, when, what, where, why, and how?) before they can accept your claims and even begin to consider implementing your recommendation.
-In order to set expectations, strive to establish goals related to consumers' attitudes, emotions, and/or actions as well as to TJL's triple bottom line [i.e., profits, people, and the planet; @elkington-2018] in [specific, measurable, achievable, relevant, and time-bound][Miller 2018] ways [@miller-2017].
+In order to set expectations, strive to establish goals related to consumers' attitudes, emotions, and/or actions as well as to TJL's triple bottom line [i.e., profits, people, and the planet;
+@elkington-2018] in [specific, measurable, achievable, relevant, and time-bound][Miller 2018] ways [@miller-2017].

 ## Expectations {-}

 ### Content {-}
 This midterm report is your opportunity to show Mike and Sarah Keenan that you have thought critically, and in a divergent manner [@peng-2018], about their business.
 What should TJL's top priority be, and why?
-What makes this topic significant, actionable, and interesting?
+What makes your topic significant, actionable, and interesting?
 What alternative approaches should TJL be considering in this area, and how should Mike and Sarah be going about deciding among these alternatives?
 Ultimately, your report should advocate for